Phi Beta Sigma: Social action

-Phi Beta Sigma has from its very beginning concerned itself with improving the general well-being of minority groups.
+Phi Beta Sigma has, from its very beginning, concerned itself with improving the general well-being of minority groups.
 In 1934, a well-defined program of Social Action was formulated and put into action.
-Elmo M. Anderson, then president of Epsilon Sigma chapter (New York) formulated this program calling for the reconstruction of social order.
-It was a tremendous success.
-It fit in with the social thinking of the American public in those New Deal years.
+Elmo M. Anderson, then president of the Epsilon Sigma chapter (New York), formulated this program calling for the reconstruction of social order.

-In the winter of 1934, Sigma brothers Elmo Anderson, James W. Johnson, Emmett May and Bob Jiggets presented the Social Action proposition to the Conclave in Washington, D.C.
+In the winter of 1934, Sigma brothers Elmo Anderson, James W. Johnson, Emmett May, and Bob Jiggets presented the Social Action proposition to the Conclave in Washington, D.C.
 The idea was adopted as a national program at the same conclave.
 Anderson is credited as "The Father of Social Action".

 The fraternity's five main social action programs are Project Vote, Sigma Wellness, Sigma Presence on Capitol Hill, and projects S.W.W.A.C. and S.A.T.A.P.P.

 Project S.W.W.A.C.
 (Sigmas Waging War Against Cancer) is a concentrated and coordinated effort to reduce the incidence of cancer in the African-American community.
 Through a partnership with the American Cancer Society, the goal of Project S.W.W.A.C. is to increase awareness, with a strong emphasis on early detection and prevention of prostate and colorectal cancer.
 Project S.A.T.A.P.P. is a collaborative venture with the March of Dimes Birth Defects Foundation to address the alarming rise in teenage pregnancy.
 The Sigma Wellness Project is focused on living healthier lifestyles through education.
 The goal of Project Vote is to register and educate citizens and encourage members of the community to participate in the democratic process.
 The Sigma Presence on Capitol Hill Program is focused on presenting Sigma members the opportunity to discuss many of the critical issues facing our communities with members of the U.S. Congress.